Clare O'Neil

-Clare Ellen O'Neil (born 12 September 1980) is an Australian politician who is the Minister for Home Affairs and Minister for Cyber Security, since 2022.
+Clare Ellen O'Neil (born 12 September 1980) is an Australian politician who is the Minister for Housing and Minister for Homelessness since July 2024, Minister for Cities since May 2025 and was the Minister for Home Affairs and Minister for Cyber Security from June 2022 to July 2024.
 She is a member of the Australian Labor Party (ALP) and has been a member of the House of Representatives since 2013, representing the Victorian seat of Hotham.

-O'Neil was elected mayor of the City of Greater Dandenong in 2004, aged 23, becoming the youngest female mayor in Australian history.
+O'Neil became mayor of the City of Greater Dandenong in 2004, aged 23, becoming the youngest female mayor in Australian history.
 Before entering federal parliament she worked as a manager at McKinsey & Company.
 O'Neil was elected to parliament at the 2013 federal election.
-In 2016 she was appointed as a shadow minister by opposition leader Bill Shorten.
+In 2016, she was appointed as a shadow minister by opposition leader Bill Shorten.
 She continued in the shadow ministry after Anthony Albanese succeeded Shorten as ALP leader in 2019.